gregdan3/sona-mute/README.md

 "hey why doesn't this code have tests" i had more excitement than foresight when i wrote this code

+### Improving detection of Toki Pona and rejection of other languages

+This tool doesn't do any of its own work detecting Toki Pona sentences.
+Instead, that's up to [sona toki](https://github.com/gregdan3/sona-toki), my library to help you detect Toki Pona being spoken!

+If you'd like to contribute, [see the issues on that library!](https://github.com/gregdan3/sona-toki/issues)

 ### More platforms

 This is in order of how important the platform is to include!